jjYBdx4IL/misc/README.md

 Misc Java stuff

+## REQUIREMENTS

+Some sub-projects require launch4j, which in turn needs 32bit libraries on Linux.
+On Debian-like systems (like Ubuntu), that boils down to the`gcc-multilib` package.
+Also, if there is an error involving not finding `jni.h`, it's likely that JAVA_HOME is not set properly.

 ## LICENSE

 All modules are licensed under the Apache License v2.0 by default.
 However, there are some